DDjohnson21/Proxmox-Ansible-SDN-QinQ-Manager/README.md

-# Copy VM Command (Make sure to already make VM a template before attempting to copy VM):
+# Copy VM Command
+NOTE: Make sure to already make VM a template before attempting to copy VM
 - Command to selected what VM to copy (VM_ID = ID of VM to delete):
 ```
 ansible-playbook -i inventory copy_vm.yml --extra-vars "source_vm_id=VM_ID"
 ```

-# Notes:

 # Installation:

-## Install Ansible if not done already(I am using MacOS so I am installing ansible usig brew.
+Install Ansible if not done already (I am using MacOS so I am installing ansible using brew.
 Use the package manger of your choice):

 Install: brew install ansible
 ```
 brew install ansible